MaharC2307/Canada_Wage_ETL_Airflow/README.md

 1. **Extraction**:
    - The project extracts data on **average hourly earnings for employees paid by the hour**, categorized by industry and year.
    - The extraction is done using the `stats_can` library, which is responsible for fetching the data from the Statistics Canada website.
-Note that filtering and querying capabilities are not provided by this library; instead, they are handled during the transformation phase.

 2. **Transformation**:
    - The extracted data undergoes several transformation steps in Databricks, which include:
      - **Data Cleaning**: Removing irrelevant columns and filtering out poor-quality data to ensure a clean dataset for analysis.